And75/Notification-system-with-its-own-API-and-Client/README.md

 ## How the project works

 ### The API implement
-1. WebSoket to handler ans send messages to client on port 8080
+1. WebSoket to handler and send messages to client on port 8080
 2. External APi simulation to port 3000

 Api works only on Node server